 Employers are responsible for providing a safe and healthy workplace for their workers.
 ACC’s role is to work with New Zealand businesses and agencies and provide resources to help prevent injuries both in and out of the workplace.

-In December 2013, Government introduced WorkSafe New Zealand a new regulatory agency dedicated to improving workplace health and safety and achieving a 25% reduction in workplace deaths and serious harm by 2020.
+WorkSafe New Zealand is a regulatory agency dedicated to improving workplace health and safety and achieving a 25% reduction in workplace deaths and serious harm by 2020.